amine-akrout/customer-support-agentic-rag/README.md

 ## 🚀 Project Overview

-This project implements a **sophisticated RAG-based customer support system** that combines the power of **LangGraph for workflow orchestration** and **LangChain for LLM interactions**.
+This project implements a **intelligent RAG-based customer support system** that combines the power of **LangGraph for workflow orchestration** and **LangChain for LLM interactions**.
 The system provides intelligent, context-aware responses to customer queries through a multi-stage validation and retrieval pipeline.

 Built with **FastAPI, FAISS, LangGraph, and Ollama**, this system efficiently processes customer support queries while maintaining high accuracy and safety standards through comprehensive validation checks.